-The class of Instincts belonging to the propagation of the species are, in every part of the animal kingdom, among the most remarkable of which we have any cognisance.\
+The class of Instincts belonging to the propagation of the species are, in every part of the animal kingdom, among the most remarkable of which we have any cognisance.
+Strongly defined in all other animals, they

-\ Our knowledge of all that relates to the reproduction of species in animals, though largely advanced of late by new facts, is still but of secondary kind, as respects the solution of this great problem of nature.
-The more minute examination of the successive changes in

-Strongly defined in all other animals, they receive in man the same modification as do his other instinctive propensities; blending themselves closely and variously with the moral and intellectual parts of his nature; and in this union evolving many of those feelings and finer characters of human life, which best distinguish it from the brute part of creation.
-An instinct of absolute necessity in its object, is thus rendered a principle of our moral constitution, and connects itself with all our moral responsibilities; while at the same time it furnishes materials for those powers of imagination, taste, and perception of beauty, which, if not absolutely peculiar to man, are at least his possession in degree infinitely above all that can be admitted into the comparison.\ the ovum and germinal vesicle, - the discoveries regarding the structure and development by cells, - those equally remarkable just made by Mr. Newport as to the peculiar actions of the Spermatozoa, - the singular facts recently determined respecting fissiparous and gemmiparous propagation, - and the researches as to the special phenomena. which have been classed under the names of Metagenesis and Parthenogenesis, - all these and other discoveries bring us only to the threshold of the question regarding a power which can thus (sometimes under sexual conditions, sometimes independently of them,) evolve and reproduce through individuals an interminable series of those organised forms, instincts, and other attributes which belong to the particular species.
+Our knowledge of all that relates to the reproduction of species in animals, though largely advanced of late by new facts, is still but of secondary kind, as respects the solution of this great problem of nature.
+The more minute examination of the successive changes in the ovum and germinal vesicle, - the discoveries regarding the structure and development by cells, --- those equally remarkable made by Mr. Newport as to the peculiar actions of the Spermatozoa, - the singular facts recently determined respecting fissiparous and gemmiparous propagation, - and the researches as to the special phenomena which have been classed under the names of Metagenesis and Parthenogenesis. - all these and other discoveries bring us only to the threshold of the question regarding a power which can thus (sometimes under sexual conditions, sometimes independently of them), evolve and reproduce through individuals an interminable series of those organised forms, instincts, and other attributes which belong to the particular species.
 Closely examined, it may be that this is not a greater mystery than the functions of nutrition, reparation, &c.; for beyond a certain point we can attach no understanding to any of these actions.
 But in studying the laws of generation, we seem, whatever the reality, to be making a nearer approach to the sources of that creative power, which is ever reproducing the same forms through laws of organisation intelligible to us only in their effects.